Taxation Scholarships and Fellowships

 A COST Fellow assists COST legal staff with a range of core COST activities including substantial writing for COST publications; supporting COST's educational and advocacy activities through legislative analysis and other legislative support activities; updating and revising presentation materials; research, analysis, and compilation of information for COST "scorecards" on state tax administration; and assisting with research and writing amicus briefs filed with the highest state and federal courts on significant state tax issues.

 The selection of Georgetown/COST fellows is based on academic merit, experience, and interest in the field of state and local taxation.
 Qualified applicants with a demonstrated interest and accomplishments in the field of tax law are preferred; however, significant exposure to state and local tax issues is not required.
 Candidates must have proficient writing and communication skills, and a successful candidate will enjoy working as part of a team.
+This fellowship is only available to U.S. Citizens and those who have the right to work in the U.S.

 To apply for a COST Fellowship, please submit a completed Georgetown University Law Center LL.M application to the Taxation program (including all required supplementary materials) and indicate your interest in the COST Fellowship on your LL.M. application form.
 A writing sample of at least 5 pages (10 pages if double spaced) in length must be submitted to the Graduate Admissions Office by July 1, 2019.
 Program applicants may be interviewed and fellows are typically selected at the beginning of the fall semester.